-The SO-CLOSE project will carry out tests within all the relevant national, EU and international ethics-related rules and professional codes of conduct.
-The partners have considerable experience in ethical issues deriving from the research using eye-tracking, focus groups, on elderly people and people with disabilities.
-The coordinating institution, Universitat Autònoma de Barcelona (UAB), has an Ethical Commission on Human and Animal Research to supervise the experimentation on human and animal beings in compliance with the European directives 86/609/CEE, 91/628/CEE and 92/65/CEE, and will seek its advice any time the consortium considers it appropriate.
+The SO-CLOSE project carried out tests within all the relevant national, EU and international ethics-related rules and professional codes of conduct.
+The partners had considerable experience in ethical issues deriving from the research using eye-tracking, focus groups, on elderly people and people with disabilities.
+The coordinating institution, Universitat Autònoma de Barcelona (UAB), has an Ethical Commission on Human and Animal Research to supervise the experimentation on human and animal beings in compliance with the European directives 86/609/CEE, 91/628/CEE and 92/65/CEE, and seeked its advice any time the consortium considered it appropriate.

-- The research must be planned, implemented and evaluated in a free and independent way.
+- The research was planned, implemented and evaluated in a free and independent way.

-- The first condition is a respectful contact on an equal footing with all users.
-Especially people who are les competence must have increased attention by the test leaders.
+- The first condition was a respectful contact on an equal footing with all users.
+Especially people who are less competence must have had increased attention by the test leaders.

-- The tester must be informed honestly and exporting and only then give their consent.
-The communication must be adapted to the needs of users.
-Questionnaires and organizational communication will be coordinated with disability organizations
+- The tester had to be informed honestly and exporting and only then given their consent.
+The communication must have been adapted to the needs of users.
+Questionnaires and organizational communication were coordinated with disability organizations

-- The tests must be anonymous and privacy must be ensured.
+- The tests were anonymous and privacy must have been ensured.

-- The ethical risks are assessed with disability organizations in advance.
+- The ethical risks were assessed with disability organizations in advance.
 Here is the dignity of the users the most important aspect.
-The completely test procedure is planned in close consultation with disability organizations
+The completely test procedure was planned in close consultation with disability organizations

-- The tests must be of as much as possible while limiting the possible expense for the testers.
+- The tests must have been of as much as possible while limiting the possible expense for the testers.

 - It was emphasized, that not the user will be tested but the application, what means the users are the experts.
 A pleasant atmosphere for the user needs to be created, so that the test results as free and objective as possible.
 To put the users under pressure regardless of the type (time, understanding, sympathy) would distort the test results.